peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public static string ToDisplayStringShort(
         System.Collections.Generic.IList addresses);

 Generates a string containing the display names of the given named-address objects, separated by commas.
-The generated string is intended to be displayed to end users, not parsed.
+The generated string is intended to be displayed to end users, and is not intended to be parsed by computer programs.
+If a named address has no display name, its email address is used as the display name.

 <b>Parameters:</b>

- * <i>addresses</i>: The parameter  <i>addresses</i>
+ * <i>addresses</i>: A list of named address objects.
- is a.Collections.Generic.IList{PeterO.Mail.NamedAddress} object.

 <b>Return Value:</b>

-The return value is not documented yet.
+A string containing the display names of the given named-address objects, separated by commas.

 <b>Exceptions:</b>